pcanas/CERN-DAQ-Network-Topology/README.md

 * Increase support to other browsers (currently Firefox and Chrome).

 <br />
-For any further enquiries, you can contact me at: :email: pablocanas97@gmail.com
+For any further enquiries, you can contact me at: pablocanas97@gmail.com